splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

       <h2>Summary</h2>
    </embed>

-Skyler created the coverage he needs by creating the following schedules and shifts:
+Skyler created the coverage they needs by creating the following schedules and shifts:

 * A primary schedule for the web appplication service with two shifts:
    * A day-by-day shift for business-hours coverage